Home ยป Mains

 Notes

-• Cook beans from dry.
-This really enhances the flavor and texture in a way that canned beans just cannot match.
+Cook dry beans: I highly recommend making your beans from scratch if you have time.
+It enhances the flavor and texture in a way that canned beans cannot match.

-• Use fresh spices.
-The flavors are more intense when your spices are freshly ground or at least stored in airtight jars.
+Use fresh spices: The flavors are much more intense when your spices are freshly ground or at least stored in airtight jars.

 Nutrition